EXHIBITION

 Credits

-Lighting design: David Debrinay | Programming and equipment: Impact Événement | Framing and fabrication: Cadre-en-Seine | Screen-printing: Atelier Fwells and Marginal Editions | Sound engineer: Thibaut Macquart | Neon fabrication: Alexis Néons | Digital modeling and visualization, Jean-Baptiste Krauss and Baleinstud | Sculpture fabrication: Markov Studio | Installation design in collaboration with Simone de Dreuille | Studio Manager: Vincent Brou | Exhibition photography: Rebecca Fanuele | Special thanks to Stacey Berman, Clément Wibaut, Tom Dulou, and Felipe Lonoño
+Installation design in collaboration with Simon de Dreuille | Lighting design: David Debrinay | Programming and equipment: Impact Événement | Sound engineer: Thibaut Macquart | Framing and fabrication: Cadre-en-Seine | Screen-printing: Atelier Fwells and Marginal Editions | Neon fabrication: Alexis Néons | Digital modeling and visualization: Jean-Baptiste Krauss and Baleinstud | Sculpture fabrication: Markov Studio | Studio manager: Vincent Brou | Production assistance: Tom Dulou | Exhibition photography: Rebecca Fanuele | Special thanks to Nicola Liuicci-Goutnikov and Béatrice Sarno of the Bibliothèque Kandinsky at Centre Pompidou, Laura Turcan, Raphaelle Coutant, Bettina Creste, Stacey Berman, Clément Wibaut, Tom Dulou, and Felipe Londoño

 Marian Goodman Gallery